Mishpatim: Seventh reading—Exodus 23:26–24:18

 In the seventh reading, God promised reward for obedience to God.
-God invited Moses, Aaron, Nadab, Abihu, and 70 elders to bow to God from afar.
+God invited Moses, Aaron, Nadab and Abihu, and 70 elders to bow to God from afar.
 Moses repeated the commandments to the people, who answered: "All the things that the Lord has commanded we will do!"
 Moses then wrote the commandments down.
 He set up an altar and some young Israelite men offered sacrifices.
 Moses read the Book of the Covenant aloud to the people, who once again affirmed that they would follow it.
 Moses took blood from the sacrifices and dashed it on the people.
 Moses, Aaron, Nadab, Abihu, and the 70 elders of Israel then ascended, saw God, ate, and drank.
 Moses and Joshua arose, and Moses ascended Mount Sinai, leaving Aaron and Hur in charge.
 A cloud covered the mountain, hiding the Presence of the Lord for six days, appearing to the Israelites as a fire on the top of the mountain.
 Moses went inside the cloud and remained on the mountain for 40 days and nights.